Leelu55/Articulus/README.md

 - [ ] pretify "Lektionen" section on StatisticsScreen
 - [ ] don't show hints more than once
-- [ ] make list items on StartCreen clickable, onClick show article, slot and say word(?)

 ### Bugs

-- [ ] on Samsung A Galaxy Tab Android 9 TTS and STT don't work initially because the Google Speech engine is not used by default -> implement at least an explanation how to enable it
-- [ ] Fix GrammarScreen scroll bug

 ### Content Creation